The Changing Landscape of ITSM Technology and Why It May Be Time To Upgrade

 IT service desk technicians should not be spinning their wheels on mundane, repetitive tasks that can be easily automated – they should be doing things that move the needle strategically.

-For instance, if someone enters a ticket for a name change, or to onboard a new employee, it is no longer ok to simply have a ticket that dead ends to a queue for action.
+For instance, if someone enters a ticket for a name change, or to onboard a new employee, it is no longer okay to simply have a ticket that dead ends to a queue for action.
 Instead, we are now seeing full-blown automation that will do things like:

 • Automatically create new users in the Active Directory.